UMR Phase 5 and 6 – Navigating The Complexities and Costs

 The document details a number of key requirements for NISCs around margin calculation covering connections to middleware providers, and testing and onboarding of the same.
 Here are just some sample extracts, which imply the need for a particular solution:

-• “Currently, in-scope swap dealers exchanging IM (largely under SIMM) use a single middleware reconciliation service provider to help them review and identify sources of disputes regarding IM calculations.”
+- “Currently, in-scope swap dealers exchanging initial margin (largely under SIMM) use a single middleware reconciliation service provider to help them review and identify sources of disputes regarding initial margin calculations.”

-• “Standardization of the reconciliation process is critical to the reduction of counterparty risk.
-Without common and robust IM reconciliation and processing venues, IM management across a large number of market participants would be impracticable.”
+- “Standardization of the reconciliation process is critical to the reduction of counterparty risk.
+Without common and robust initial margin reconciliation and processing venues, initial margin management across a large number of market participants would be impracticable.”

-“Without such infrastructure providing a common interface and reconciliation scheme, IM dispute management would be an operationally burdensome and impractical task across multiple counterparty relationships”
+“Without such infrastructure providing a common interface and reconciliation scheme, initial margin dispute management would be an operationally burdensome and impractical task across multiple counterparty relationships”

 This sample of statements from the document provides an onerous view of what would be expected of NISCs, and would be very costly for smaller firms to implement.
 It’s easy to see why this type of infrastructure would be needed by the firms caught in the earlier phases of UMR, with lots of transactions and potential for dispute.
 But is it necessary between counterparties with a small number of portfolio changes on a daily basis?